 Medical management

-- Lifestyle modifications: e.g., smoking cessation, heart-healthy diet
+- Lifestyle modifications for ASCVD prevention, e.g., smoking cessation, heart-healthy diet

 Symptomatic carotid stenosis